-Worry about the impact of Log-Based CDC?
+Worry about the impact of the Log-Based CDC?

 Many DBAs are – rightfully – worried about the impact log-based Change Data Capture (CDC) will have on the mission-critical transaction processing database.
 There are many factors that influence CDC performance including the transaction log generation rate, the transaction mix (lots of small transactions versus fewer larger ones), the percentage of the log that is of interest for replication, number tables, columns and data types, etc. Of course, the best thing to do is run a test on representative hardware with a representative workload.